Mause/mause.github.com/cv/resume.1.md

  * Atlassian &#124; May 2024 - March 2026
       - P40 software engineer
+      - "Cloud First Migrations"
+      - "FastTrack Portal"
+        - Owned integration with data migration status repository, including
+      - "Project Merger"
+        - As part of the company wide push to reduce the microservice sprawl, worked to integrate the business logic and and relocate the database of several systems without downtime or data loss
+      - "Project Sentinel"
+        - Worked to develop a system to orchestrate and support large scale testing of Atlassian DC to Cloud migrations, including generation of the terabytes of data and millions of records to facilitate such testing

  * Bankwest (Western Australian bank, Commonwealth Bank of Australia subsidiary) &#124; August 2022 - February 2023
       - Senior Software Engineer